dgaston/dgaston.github.io/_posts/2015-11-19-Building-A-Cluster-2.md

 Each node fits our requirements for CPU and RAM, and has a few TBs of local storage for fast scratch, temporary files, genomics resources, etc.

-Now it is all about planning the OS and how to hook everything up together in a kick ass cluster.
+Now it is all about planning the OS and how to hook everything up together in an awesome cluster.